 BMCC offers a payment plan to help you pay tuition and fees over the current semester.
 Your outstanding balance will be divided into three equal monthly payments.
-The first payment due within five business days from the beginning of the semester.
-Contact the Student Billing Coordinator at 800-844-2622 or 906-248-8441 before the beginning of the semester to setup a payment plan.
+The first payment is due within five business days from the beginning of the semester.
+Please contact the Student Billing Assistant before the beginning of the semester to setup a payment plan.
 If you fail to pay the balance in full or setup a payment plan within five business days from the beginning of the semester, your account is delinquent and will be referred to a court or outside collection agency after 30 days.